Motorcycle Gear: What Our Guides Use and Trust (2026)

 CHOSING YOUR COLORS

 Few things make us as nervous as a rider clad in all black.
 On our routes we will pop around thousands of blind turns on narrow mountain roads.
 We will pass by thousands of side roads and intersections.
 If you are dressed like a shadow, our lead guide will ask you tuck in right behind him for the entire ride.
 Visibility is serious business in Nepal.
-Save the black for Johnny Cash and Batman.
+Leave the all-black to Ninjas, Johnny Cash, and Batman.

 COLORS FOR PHOTOS: Most of our riders can’t wait to return home with a bunch of amazing images of their adventure.
 In the high contrast environments of the Himalayas, or the dappled light of the foothills, capturing good images of riders clad in all black is virtually impossible.
 If you want the best photos of you in action, toss in some colors.